brycewray/hugo-site/content/posts/2020/02/so-much-for-heroes.md

 However, in the early hours of yesterday morning, I revisited something I'd played with only in separate branches of my repo but never yet committed to the remotes: *doing without hero images altogether*.

-I'd thought about it before because, frankly, I had tired of always having to find some stock photo to illustrate each and every post, particularly since I had to stick to free stock photos---yeah, right, the same free stock photos everyone else uses.
+I'd thought about it before because, frankly, I had tired of always having to find some stock photo to illustrate each and every post, particularly since I had to stick to free stock photos --- yeah, right, the same free stock photos everyone else uses.
 And it's not as if I could always find an image that both fit the "hole" I had to give it and had at least some relation to the subject of the post.

 Besides, as I kept telling myself: "Dude, what few people you have visiting here from time to time *don't* come here looking for the Picture of the Day.
 They come here looking for *information*.
 For *words*.
 If you want to stick images *inside* certain posts to *illustrate points*, that's a totally different matter.[^postsImgs] But this ain't [*Life Magazine*](https://en.wikipedia.org/wiki/Life_(magazine))."